 - Columbia Convertible Trousers: a value for money pair of water-resistant convertible trousers.

 By doing a Cerro Negro tour, you’ll be provided with all of the safety gear.
 But, you should also pack a gaiter, water, snacks, sunglasses, sunscreen and a hat.

 For a more comprehensive hiking gear list, check out our 66 Travel Accessories That You Must Travel With.
 Or, for a general summary of everything you’d need for a trip, visit our Ultimate Packing Checklist.

 - Pay an extra $5USD for someone else to carry your board and gear up Cerro Negro: Fun ‘N’ Sun Travels offer this extra perk to make the Cerro Negro hike easier and safer.
 The extra cost goes towards helping the local economy!

 - Best volcano to visit in Nicaragua: other than Cerro Negro, we think the best volcanoes to visit are Momotombo, San Cristobal and Concepcion.

 - Travel Insurance: given the potential for injury from volcano boarding in Leon, you’ll want travel insurance.
-We recommend World Nomads as a reliable and trustworthy provider.
+We recommend SafetyWing as a reliable and trustworthy provider.

 Have you done any activities more daring in South or North America?
 Let us know in the comments below.